wp-plugins/easy-font-icons/readme.txt

 === Easy Font Icons ===
 Contributors: leonmagee
 Donate link: http://www.mageemedia.net
-Tags: Leon Magee, Font Icons, Dingbats
+Tags: Leon Magee, Font Icons, Content, Posts
 Requires at least: 3.5.0
 Tested up to: 3.5.2
-Stable tag: 1.0
+Stable tag: 1.0.2

 Easy Font Icons will add a font icon to your post, page, or custom post type.

 == Description ==

-Easy Font Icons makes it easy to add a font icon to any post, page, or custom post type.
+Easy Font Icons lets you add a font icon to any post, page, or custom post type.
+It displays a custom meta box below the content editor where you choose the icon and link it to the post.
+You can choose to display the icon in two ways:
-The icon can then be displayed on theme by adding the required function to the theme.
+- by adding a function to the loop in your theme file
+- appending the icon to the h1 tag of your post...

 == Installation ==